 Why did public engagement for the policy review happen after changes were made to the visitor permit process?

 In 2017, CPA began issuing permits and registering visitors online.
 This was a change in how the program is operated on a day-to-day basis.

 The policy review is a separate assessment of what the program aims to achieve and how it is doing.
 It is a scheduled review as result of a Council directive, and is not related to CPA’s online registration process.

 If you have concerns with the online process, please connect directly with CPA.

-Input from phase one engagement was used to create Residential Parking Permit options and is summarized in the What we Heard report.
-Your comments are included the RPP Verbatim Report that is under the Links section on the right of this page.
-Input from phase two engagement will be used to develop recommended updates to the Residential Parking Permit Policy.
+Your input, in combination with technical expertise, will be used to develop recommended updates to the Residential Parking Permit Policy.
 Recommendations will be presented to the Standing Policy Committee on Transportation & Transit in the Fall and Council early 2020.